sadit/SimilaritySearch.jl/joss/paper.md

 - `neardup`: Removes near-duplicates from a metric dataset.

 Note that our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.

-`SimilaritySearch.jl` can be used with any semi-metric, as defined in package `Distances.jl`^[<https://github.com/JuliaStats/Distances.jl>].
-However, a number of distance functions for vectors, strings, and sets are also available in our package.
+`SimilaritySearch.jl` can be used with any semi-metric, as defined in the package [`Distances.jl`](https://github.com/JuliaStats/Distances.jl).
+Note that a number of distance functions for vectors, strings, and sets are also available in our package.

 The complete set of functions and structures are detailed in the documentation.^[<https://sadit.github.io/SimilaritySearch.jl/>]

 # Installation
-The package is registered in the general Julia registry, and it is available via its integrated package manager:
+The package is available in the julia's integrated package manager:
 ```julia
 using Pkg
 Pkg.add("SimilaritySearch")
 ```

-# Examples and comparison
+# A brief example and a comparison with alternatives
-As mentioned above, the package exports several functions and indexes for solving similarity search queries.
 For instance, we used the set of 70k hand-written digits MNIST dataset [@lecun1998gradient] (using the traditional partition scheme of 60k objects for indexing and 10k as queries).
-We use the `MLDatasets` (v0.6.0) package for this matter, and each 28x28 image is loaded as a 784-dimensional vector using 32-bit floating-point numbers.
+We use the [`MLDatasets.jl`](https://github.com/JuliaML/MLDatasets.jl) package for this matter (v0.6); each 28x28 image is loaded as a 784-dimensional vector using 32-bit floating-point numbers.
 We select the squared Euclidean distance as the metric.

 ~~~~ {#example .julia .numberLines startFrom="1"}
 using SimilaritySearch, MLDatasets